 Let the kids run around and enjoy themselves at Lewis Gilbert Park.
 Swing, slide and climb your way to an enjoyable morning outdoors.
 This park is sand based, so the little kids can play as well.
-Families tip: There is no shade so bring hats and sunscreen.
+School Holidays Activities tip: There is no shade so bring hats and sunscreen.

 10 fun cheap school holiday activities

 School holidays can be affordable, if you know where to look – and we do!
 Check out our top 10 picks of cheap Alice Springs family attractions.

 Alice Springs Reptile Centre

 The Alice Spring Reptile Centre is the largest reptile display centre in central Australia.
 Kids can get up close to some more feared animals like snakes, crocodiles and huge goannas.
 There are 3 shows daily, so make sure to see at least one and then after, have a go at holding a python or lizard if you are brave enough.
 Venture into the gecko cave to see animals that would otherwise be impossible to see.
 A fun day out.